Erin Routliffe: 2015–16: Maiden professional singles final

-2017–18: Nationality switch, Fed Cup debut, first WTA final
+2017–18: Nationality switch, Fed Cup debut, first WTA Tour final

 In June 2017, the ITF agreed to allow Routliffe to change her representational nationality to the country of her birth.
 Routliffe played her first Fed Cup ties for New Zealand against Turkmenistan and Uzbekistan in July, dropping only one game in her winning debut over Guljan Muhammetkuliyeva.
 In October 2017, this time with Di Lorenzo as her partner, she made it to the doubles final at the 60k Saguenay Challenger, Canada, but they had to withdraw following an injury to Di Lorenzo.
 The next week at the 60k Challenger in Toronto, she won her second doubles title, defeating Ysaline Bonaventure and Victoria Rodríguez, partnering Alexa Guarachi.
 In December, she reached the doubles final with Maya Jansen at a 15k event in Solapur, India.

 In January 2018, with fellow New Zealander Jade Lewis, Routliffe won her third and fourth doubles titles, in consecutive weeks at ITF tournaments in Sharm El Sheikh.
 A week later, she collected her third successive title at the same venue, this time in singles over Nadja Gilchrist.

 Routliffe then joined the New Zealand team in Bahrain for their 2018 Fed Cup Asia/Oceania Group II playoffs.
 Rested for the first day's tie against Lebanon, Routliffe had her first match the following day when New Zealand met top seeds Uzbekistan.
 Playing for the second time against its top player Sabina Sharipova (she had played her in the 2017 Fed Cup tie as well), Routliffe lost in straight sets.
 Losing all three rubbers, New Zealand nevertheless finished second in the group, and moved through to the 5th-8th place play-offs against Pakistan the following day, where Routliffe defeated Ushna Sohail in straight sets.